-Have the slickest spread in sight by serving your Scotch eggs and potato salad with a side of seriously stylish picnic gear.
-We have suggestions from cool bags to speaker blankets.
+Have the slickest spread in the park by serving your Scotch eggs with a side of stylish picnic gear.
+Read the BBC Good Food review of al fresco kit, from cool bags to speaker blankets.

 This BPA-free box comes complete with a removable ice pack that sits tidily on top of your picnic salad, keeping it cool for several hours.
 The ice pack is neatly designed with a hole for a sauce pot, and it comes with its own set of cutlery.
 Even if you don't fancy a swish cooled lunchbox, you should invest in a good ice pack anyway - keeping food at the right temperature is the cornerstone of any successful (and safe) picnic.
 Buy from Ocado.

 We came across plenty of cool boxes and bags during our research, including vintage-style metal boxes, traditional plastic trunks and fabric bags, but our favourite was this extremely nifty and compact rucksack.
 The front compartment contains strong cutlery and plastic plates, an all-important bottle opener, and those likely-to-forget items like a salt shaker and chopping board.
 The main section is insulated, as is the side compartment for a bottle.
 It also fits comfortably on your back thanks to the thick straps, making it a great hands-free option if you're faced with a long trek to your picnic spot.
 Buy from Joules.

 Reusable sandwich wrap, £8.99